 There are few natural sources of MCTs, namely various parts of the coconut (oil, meat, cream, and milk), palm oil, and full-fat dairy products.

-And, as this chart illustrates, coconut oil is the best source of MCTs.
+And, as this chart illustrates, coconut oil is by far the best source of MCTs.

-At just three pounds, it uses 20% of your daily energy input.
-(8)
+At just three pounds, it accounts for 20% of our daily energy requirements.

-Your brain cells can’t store energy and can live for only a few minutes without it.
+Brain cells can’t store energy and can live for only a few minutes without glucose.

 Fortunately, there’s a backup energy system for times when you can’t get enough energy from glucose.

-Your liver can break down stored fat to produce ketones that can be used as a substitute fuel during times of starvation.
+During times of starvation, the liver can break down stored fat to produce ketones that can be used as a substitute fuel.

-They’re broken down into ketones by the liver, and readily cross the blood-brain barrier to provide instant energy to brain cells.
+MCTs are broken down into ketones by the liver, and readily cross the blood-brain barrier to provide instant energy for the brain.

-There’s a lot of hype out there about coconut oil.
+There’s a lot of hype surrounding coconut oil.

-But research done on coconut oil reveals that a lot of the positive claims made are actually true.
+But research confirms that some of the claims are actually true.

 One of the most exciting uses of coconut oil is as a potential treatment for dementia and Alzheimer’s disease.